Muzcrazy/Muzcrazy/README.md

 Python, Django
 Basic Java

-🚀 Looking for: Internships and job opportunities in software development, DevOps, or cloud engineering.
+🚀 Looking for: Job opportunities in software development, DevOps, or cloud engineering.

 📫 Reach me at: mdmuzamill36@gmail.com
 💼 LinkedIn www.linkedin.com/in/mohammed-muzamill-888a60196